ABC 2000 Today

-ABC 2000 Today was ABC News' special programming covering the Millennium celebrations around the world from December 31, 1999, into January 1, 2000, as part of the 2000 Today programming in the United States.
-Peter Jennings anchored from Times Square Studios in Manhattan, New York, ran 23 hours and 10 minutes of broadcast from 4:50 am ET on December 31, 1999 to 4:00 am ET on January 1, 2000, two hours earlier from its international counterparts.
+ABC 2000 (officially ABC 2000 Today) is ABC News' special programming covering the Millennium celebrations around the world from December 31, 1999, into January 1, 2000, as part of the worldwide consortium 2000 Today programming in the United States.
+ABC World News Tonight anchor Peter Jennings hosted the program from the Times Square Studios in Manhattan, New York City, New York.
+It ran 23 hours and 10 minutes, signing on at 4:50 am ET on December 31, 1999 and concluding at 4:00 am ET on January 1, 2000 (two hours earlier from its international counterparts).

-ABC temporarily converted the Good Morning America marquee broadcast studio into a type of "millennium command center" that included a desk, where a standing Jennings spent most of his time, two lounge chairs, where Jennings would interview guests, a large screen with a time-zone included map of the world, a wall of clocks, and a makeshift newsroom where ABC News staffers would follow the latest developments.
+ABC temporarily converted the Good Morning America Times Square Studios into a type of "millennium command center" that included an anchor desk, where a standing Jennings spent most of his time and two lounge chairs, where Jennings would interview guests.
+A large video screen included a time-zone map of the world, a wall of clocks, and a makeshift newsroom where ABC News staffers would follow the latest developments, particularly if there were any Y2K problems.
+The windows of the studio directly overlooked Times Square, the traditional center of New Year's Eve celebrations in New York.
+Since worldwide Y2K issues proved minimal, as the day progressed, the coverage shifted largely to "more party than news".

 Correspondents and guests

-Jack Ford was stationed in Times Square throughout the broadcast, and was also joined by entertainer Dick Clark (the creator and host of his namesake New Year's Rockin' Eve, which did not air due to ABC 2000 Today being shown instead) as a correspondent to conduct his traditional countdown.
-Other correspondents were Charles Gibson in London, Diane Sawyer in New York, Barbara Walters in Paris, Sam Donaldson at the Y2K Command Center in Washington, Connie Chung in Las Vegas, Deborah Roberts at Walt Disney World, Morton Dean in Moscow, and hundreds of others at ABC News, technicians and newsmen, who worked throughout the day to bring the broadcast.
-Those hundreds of others included ABC News personalities stationed around the world to cover the new year in every time zone, including Elizabeth Vargas in Sydney Australia; Cokie Roberts at the Vatican, with her mother Lindy Boggs, the then U.S. Ambassador to the Vatican; Carole Simpson in Chicago; John Quiñones in Miami; and Bob Brown, who narrated many segments consolidating the day's events.
-Local stations also featured their own coverage during time local breaks, which varied from traditional breaks for local news and weather to full-scale coverage of local countdowns and possible Y2K bug effects (which in ABC and local coverage, eventually became minimal as little to any issues came out of that).
+Jack Ford was stationed at street level in Times Square throughout the broadcast.
+He was joined in the 11 p.m. (eastern) hour by entertainer Dick Clark (the creator and host of his namesake New Year's Rockin' Eve, which did not air due to ABC 2000 being shown instead).
+Clark reported from the tenth floor of the Marriott Marquis hotel, to conduct his traditional countdown of the Times Square Ball drop.
+Featured correspondents included: Barbara Walters in Paris, Diane Sawyer in New York, Charles Gibson in London, Cokie Roberts in Rome, Elizabeth Vargas in Sydney, Connie Chung in Las Vegas, Deborah Roberts in Orlando, Carole Simpson in Chicago, and Sam Donaldson at the Y2K Coordination Center in Washington, D.C.
+More than thirty additional ABC News correspondents were stationed around the world to cover the new year in nearly every time zone.
+The broadcast was directed by Roger Goodman and included more than 1,000 technicians and members of the news division.

-ABC had a total of more than 1,000 members of their news division part of the broadcast.
-They were all under the direction of ABC's Roger Goodman.

-Guests included famed Australian comedian Barry Humphries in character as Dame Edna, David Blane, comedian Al Franken, and longtime ABC anchor Howard K. Smith.
-Musical performances included the Bee Gees, Neil Diamond, Faith Hill, Enrique Iglesias, Kenny G, Charlotte Church, Billy Joel, Barry Manilow, Bonnie Raitt, *NSYNC, James Taylor, Christina Aguilera (who performed at the MTV studios across the street), Aerosmith, and Phish.
-Phish's appearance was live via satellite from their Big Cypress festival.
+In-studio guests included famed Australian comedian Barry Humphries in character as Dame Edna, David Blane, Al Franken, Rudy Giuliani, and Neil deGrasse Tyson.
+Longtime ABC anchor Howard K. Smith was interviewed via telephone, as was Alan Alda, and former president Gerald Ford.
+Musical performances included: Billy Joel, Elton John, Enrique Iglesias, Faith Hill, 'N Sync, Phish, the Bee Gees, Aerosmith, Bonnie Raitt, Neil Diamond, Harry Connick Jr., Kenny G, Ray Charles, Barry Manilow, and Barbra Streisand.
 The performances by the Bee Gees, Phish, Charlotte Church, and Kenny G were selected to appear in the international 2000 Today program.